spencertipping/caterwaul/src/std.seq.md

     x = rename the variable from 'x'              e.g.  [1, 2, 3] *y[y + 1] -seq             ->  [2, 3, 4]

 Here, 'x' means any identifier.
 Caterwaul 1.0 introduces some new stuff.
 The map function now has a new variant, *~!.
 Filter also supports this variant.
-Like other operators, they support variable renaming and sequence context.
-You can do this by putting those modifiers after the *~!; for instance, xs *~!~[exp] interprets 'exp' in sequence context.
-Similarly, *~!y[exp] uses
-'y' rather than 'x'.
+Like other operators, they support variable renaming.
+You can do this by putting those modifiers after the *~!.
+For instance, *~!y[exp] uses 'y' rather than 'x'.

     *~! = flatmap         e.g. [1, 2, 3] *~![[x, x + 1]] |seq      ->  [1, 2, 2, 3, 3, 4]
     %~! = map/filter      e.g. [1, 2, 3] %~![x & 1 && x + 1] |seq  ->  [2, 4]